Towerism/csce438-hw4/README.md

 # Architecture
 We use a master-slave architecture.
 Several workers connect with a single master.
-Clients connect to the master which load balances the connections across the the many workers.
+Clients connect to the master which load balances the connections across the many workers.
 When a worker goes down, master spins up a new process to replace it.
 All clients that were connected to the old worker, automatically reconnect to a different worker through the master's facilitation.
 When master goes down, it is replaced by one of its replicas of which there are always two.